 The day before departure, I will pull everything out of our luggage that I packed, review every item and do a final pack, weighing each piece of luggage when I’m finished.
 At this point, Andrew will usually ask me to go through the items he has planned, and I will pack his suitcase for him.

 I will also lay out the outfit that I plan to wear on the plane and accessories to bring in my carry-on and set them aside.
-I will do this for Holter and Heath as well.
+I will do this for my sons as well.

 Step Eight – Check Flight Status